 What Are Agricultural Ties?

 Agricultural ties, also known as agricultural occupancy conditions (AOCs), limit who can live in a property.
 These restrictions often apply to homes built on agricultural land and require the occupants to be involved in agriculture or related industries.
-The aim is to ensure that housing remains available for those working in agriculture.
+The aim is to ensure that housing remains available for those working in agriculture and to prevent the development of homes that are not serving the needs of the agricultural community.
+The specific criteria for eligibility can vary, but the general requirement is that the occupant must be engaged in agricultural work, forestry, or an associated activity.

 If you’re not involved in farming or a similar industry, getting a mortgage for a property with an agricultural tie can be difficult.
-Lenders may be hesitant because the restriction limits the market for resale.
+Lenders may be hesitant because the restriction limits the market for resale, making it harder for them to recover their money if the borrower defaults.
+Additionally, the pool of potential buyers is smaller due to the eligibility requirements, which can affect the property’s value and marketability.
 However, if you’re eligible and can demonstrate your role in agriculture, these properties can offer good value, as their market price is often lower than unrestricted properties.
+This price difference can make such properties more affordable for those who qualify, but it is important to plan for the long term, as selling the property may prove challenging.

 What Is a Restrictive Covenant?

 A restrictive covenant is a legal agreement that limits what you can do with a property.
-These covenants can be attached to the property itself and often stay in place even after it changes ownership.
+These covenants are typically put in place by the original landowner or a developer and can be attached to the property itself, often staying in place even after it changes ownership.
+Restrictive covenants are designed to protect the character of an area, maintain property values, or ensure that the property is used in a way that aligns with the original owner’s intentions.
 Common restrictive covenants include:

 Overage Clauses: What You Need to Know

 For example, if you buy a piece of land and later receive planning permission to build houses on it, the seller may be entitled to a percentage of the increase in value due to that planning permission.
-Overage clauses are usually time-limited, but the specific terms can vary, so it’s essential to carefully review any clause before agreeing to the purchase.
+Overage clauses are usually time-limited, meaning they only apply for a certain period after the sale, such as 10 or 20 years.
+However, the specific terms can vary, so it’s essential to carefully review any clause before agreeing to the purchase.
+The details of the clause will outline the circumstances that trigger the payment, the percentage owed, and the time frame during which the clause is enforceable.
+These clauses can add a layer of complexity to property ownership, especially if you intend to make significant changes or develop the property further.

 How These Restrictions Affect Your Mortgage